wormhole-foundation/xdapp-book/src/wormhole/6_relayers.md

     - They sometimes have less gas efficiency
     - They may not be supported on all chains

 Overall, Generic Relayers simplify both the developer and user experience.
-They're a great choice if they cover all your usecases.
+They're a great choice if they cover all your use cases.

 ---